Music of Detroit: R&B/Soul

 In 1967, longtime back room barbershop doo wop group The Parliaments, featuring George Clinton, scored a hit with "I Wanna Testify" for Revilot Records, and marked the beginning of funk in mainstream R&B. In 1968, Clinton changed the name of The Parliaments in 1968 to Funkadelic following a legal dispute with Revilot, but in 1970 reclaimed the rights and renamed the group as simply "Parliament".
 Eventually the group became known as simply P-Funk which is short for Parliament-Funkadelic.

 In 1967, Berry Gordy purchased what is now known as Motown Mansion in Detroit's Boston-Edison Historic District.
-Motown Records relocated to the West coast 1972, yet Detroit remained an important center of R&B with acts such as Freda Payne, The Floaters, Enchantment, Ray Parker Jr.; both solo and with his group Raydio, One Way, Oliver Cheatham, Cherrelle, The Jones Girls, Anita Baker, and BeBe & CeCe Winans.
+Motown Records relocated to the West coast 1972, yet Detroit remained an important center of R&B with acts such as Freda Payne, The Floaters, Enchantment, Ray Parker Jr. (both solo and with his group Raydio), One Way, Bettye LaVette, Oliver Cheatham, Cherrelle, The Jones Girls, Anita Baker, and BeBe & CeCe Winans.

-In 1969 The Flaming Ember had several hits for Hot Wax Records, a Detroit-based record label created in 1968 by the Holland/Dozier/Holland song writing team after they left Motown Records.
-The following year Chairmen of the Board had the first hit for Invictus with "Give Me Just a Little More Time."
+In 1969 The Flaming Ember had several hits for Hot Wax Records, a Detroit-based record label created in 1968 by the Holland-Dozier-Holland song writing team after they left Motown Records.
+The following year Chairmen of the Board had the first hit for Invictus Records with "Give Me Just a Little More Time."
+Dennis Coffey and the Detroit Guitar Band's song "Scorpio" charted at number 6 on the Billboard Hot 100 in 1972.

 During the disco craze of the late 1970s, Detroit artists had several dance hits.
 In 1975, Stevie Wonder's drummer Hamilton Bohannon had a hit with "Foot Stompin' Music", while Donald Byrd & The Blackbyrds infused jazz with dance friendly elements that produced the song "Change (Makes You Wanna Hustle)".
 In 1977 Brainstorm & C. J. & Company each had soul driven dance hits.

 In 1978, George Clinton's bass player Bootsy Collins had a top charting hit with Bootzilla.
-George Clinton and his band Parliament-Funkadelic is often cited as being a direct influence on the future Detroit Techno scene that emerged in the early 1980s.
+George Clinton and his band Parliament-Funkadelic is often cited as being a direct influence on the future Detroit techno scene that emerged in the early 1980s.

+Anita Baker won several Grammy Awards for her music in the 1980s and 1990s.
+Detroit native Tony Rich won the Grammy Award for Best R&B Album for his 1996 album, Words.
+Aaliyah had several charting singles in the 1990s and 2000s.
+Dwele had several charting singles in the 2000s and 2010s.